TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 Next comes smart optimization.
 This option allows you to choose how the system optimizes conversion events and carries out smart delivery.
 It is recommended that you activate the smart optimization option to help with your conversions.

-The bid strategy helps control your cost per result if you put it in the “standard bid” mode.
-This ensures that the average cost per result is within your bid during the delivery process.
+The bid strategy helps control your cost per result when set to “standard bid” mode.
+This ensures the average cost per result stays within your bid during delivery.

 The bidding option helps you set the amount you are ready to pay for a thousand impressions, per click, or per conversion.
 The TikTok system will deliver the ads as per your bid specification.